airfocusio/airfocus-automation/README.md

     ```bash
     npm run build-docker
     ```
 * Deploy and run on your server.
-Make sure that you make it reachabile via HTTPS with a valid certificate, for example by using a reverse proxy and Let's encrypt.
+Make sure that you make it reachable via HTTPS with a valid certificate, for example by using a reverse proxy and Let's encrypt.